dials/dials/doc/sphinx/documentation/tutorials/dials_for_ed.rst

 ============

-DIALS has been successfully adapted for processing electron diffraction data collected using the 3DED or MicroED methods.
+DIALS has been successfully adapted for processing electron diffraction data collected using the 3DED or MicroED method.
 The tutorials here work through some example cases.

 .. toctree::
   :maxdepth: 1

+  3DED/MyD88
   3DED/lysozyme_nanocrystals
-  3DED/MyD88